yih-redhat/go-fdo-server/README.md

 ## Usage

-### Building the Docker Image
+### Building the container image

-To build the Docker image, run:
+To build the container image, run:

 ```console
 make build
 ```

-### Running the Docker Container
+### Running the container
-To start the FDO Go service as a Docker container, run:
+To start the FDO Go service as a container, run:

 ```console
 make run